dartmouth-cs98/hack-a-thing-21f-2-gui-marinho/README.md

 Please don't show this to other faculty, unless you reckon they'll find it funny.
 My favorite passtime has been going to gossip tabloids and seeing what the faculty has been up to after hours:

+See readmeimgs for images if they don't load.
+They load on my side of git, but I have been known to mess up images on .md files.

 ![Didn't know Tim was an artist](\readmeimgs\one.png)

 ![](\readmeimgs\two.png)